From BANFF – Canmore to STEAMBOAT SPRINGS

 9. In the morning of the 14th of August, 25 jolly riders set out at Canmore.

 Click underneath excel sheet for our main statistics of the route:

 CONCLUSIONS and some RECOMMENDATIONS

 1. WHAT A RIDE, WHAT AN ADVENTURE!!!
 And this in just phenomenal surroundings with an endless variety of gorgeous scenery.
 What the intro promised in terms of beauty, remoteness and nothingness, all materialised!

 2. But cycling the Great Divide is not for the faint hearted!
 We cycled in 25 days what we would normally do over quite a few months, probably even years!
 Back home when colder than 12 C we stay inside; when drizzling we have another cup of coffee; after lots of rain, we don’t go mountain biking as big mud pools spoil the fun… .

 But the variety of beauty (and peer pressure) propelled us forward knowing that every day we had to do an average of 100 km and 1000 meter climbing.
-Every day a well-deserved lunch, dinner and lots of M&M’s!
+So, every day a well-deserved lunch, dinner and lots of M&M’s!

 3. The service of TGDC was fabulous!
 Well organised, well thought out, well prepared!
 Especially the cooking was out-standing!
 Kitchen magician Gerdie manages every day to come up with a different and wonderful dinner!
 And this on 4 gas burners in the truck!
 And provision of basics and goodies was plenty and varied!
 The lunch van was always a welcome sight; sometimes for some riders or when in bad weather conditions even a heaven to get in and to finish the ride.